Adv3ntur3rz/Silva/README.md

 * __QLC+__ - The software used to interface with the lights and recieve lighting information from Max

-## Version 0.1
+## Version 0.1.2

-just getting some basic structure down and testing some technologies such as acceleration input
+Got basic websocket functionality working